LitalHazut/CalculateProject/README.md

 docker build -t swagger-api .

 ##### Run the container with port mapping
-docker run -d -p 8080:80 my-dotnet-app
-The API will be available at: http://localhost:5000
+docker run -d -p 8080:8080 -e ASPNETCORE_ENVIRONMENT=Development swagger-api The API will be available at: http://localhost:8080

 ### 🔹 Using Docker Compose